Anna Dumitriu has led numerous workshops at locations around the world, as well as online, and welcomes appropriately

 Anna Dumitriu has led numerous workshops around the world as well as online, and welcomes future invitations.
 Forthcoming and past workshops are detailed below.

 Anna Dumitriu will give another online workshop for the Creative Reflections on Professional Practice course at Imperial College London (UK) on 10th March 2021.

-Anna Dumitriu gave an online workshop (due to COVID-19 Pandemic precautions) for the Creative Reflections on Professional Practice course at Imperial College London on 14th May 2020.
+Anna Dumitriu gave an online workshop for the Creative Reflections on Professional Practice course at Imperial College London on 14th May 2020.

 Anna Dumitriu co-led a practical and theoretical workshop with Alex May exploring the issues of working with new technologies to create artworks as part of the Co(art) – When Art Meets Technology Workshops and Hackathon Event in Timisoara, Romania between 10th – 13th October 2019.
 The workshop explored BioArt, meaningful art and science collaboration, 3D scanning, printing, Virtual Reality and Augmented Reality, and was supported by the Timisoara 2021 European City of Culture.

 Anna Dumitriu ran an Ex Voto workshop in the Invisible Worlds Laboratory at Eden Project in Bodelva, Cornwall on Saturday 30th March 11am – 3pm, as part her major solo exhibition BioaArt and Bacteria opening events programme (funded by Arts Council England).